Chapter Two: Baby Horse

 “In this recent nightmare, I guess maybe I was a nurse or something.
 Maybe a clock hanging on the wall, since I wasn’t doing anything and only watching a woman give birth from high up”.

-Dan itched his eyebrow.
+Dan itched her eyebrow.

 “I’ve never seen a woman give birth, so, kudos to my twisted imagination.
 Anyways, this woman gave birth to a clear looking baby.
 Have you ever seen a baby horse?
 Their stomachs are like glass.
 Anyways, for some reason, I knew why the baby was clear.
 The baby was clear because nothing ever happened to the baby yet because it was a newborn.
 I think everything that happens to us makes us deeper, and less clean”.